Last Updated on

 **The amount you can prepay in a lump sum each year without penalty / The amount you can optionally increase your payments by each year.

-Interestingly, the best online mortgage options in terms of the lowest rates come from motusbank and its parent company, Meridian Credit Union at 2.49%.
+Interestingly, some of the best online mortgage options in terms of the lowest rates come from motusbank and its parent company, Meridian Credit Union at 2.59%.
 Meridian launched motusbank as its digital arm in early 2019 and it has quickly gained traction in mortgage lending with market-leading interest rates.

 Should You Apply for an Online Mortgage?